ABOUT Brittany Kiertzner

 Spiritual and Cosmic Themes

 Kiertzner’s works extend beyond the physical to explore metaphysical and philosophical themes.
 Her sculptures and paintings often reflect a meditative exploration of cosmic order and spiritual interconnectedness.
-A recurring motif in her art is the wampum circle, enriched by tangent lines forming concentric patterns.
-These compositions reference the Iroquois tradition of wampum as a symbolic language while embodying a universal meditation on celestial order.
+A recurring motif in her art is the wampum circle (ONKWEHONWEHNE'HA), enriched by tangent lines forming concentric patterns.
+Onkwehonwehne'ha refers to the wampum circle-- which to the Iroquois nation stands as an sacred democratic object exchanged between chiefs and their clans.
+It represents significant decisions that codify the rules of coexistence and unity.
+Kiertzner's work is an exploration of how these symbols replicate into a non representational idealist critique.
+As hands held, each tangent line tightly holding the next--the circle becomes a meditation that will not weaken.
+The Iroquois notion is that this circle Teiotiokwaonhaston will always be preserved and expresses non-tangible feelings between humanity.

 Ecological and Societal Commentary